mayurlavadiya/Tupperware-Ecommerce-Site/README.md

 # Tupperware-Ecommerce-Site
-It's a E-commerce site of Tupperware Authorized Distributor of Rajkot, Gujarat.
+It's an E-commerce site of Tupperware Authorized Distributor of Rajkot, Gujarat.

 <br>
 <h>